johnmorehouse/website/content/author/admin/_index.md

 +++

-I am a second year PhD student at the University of Oregon economics department.
-My research interests are at the intersection of environmental, urban, and development economics.
+I am a second year Economics PhD student at the University of Oregon.
+My research interests are environmental and urban economics.